 20. Energy Required to Evaporate Water

-600 calories of energy is required to evaporate each gram of water.
-When the same gram of water condenses back into liquid, the same amount of energy is released back into the atmosphere.
+It takes approximately 600 calories of energy to evaporate one gram of water.
+And when nature converts this water into liquid, the same energy is released into the atmosphere.

 21. Trade Winds